 New commissions from editors are always welcome.

 Mark has written numerous books including the best selling authorised biography of Sunderland and Ireland legend Charlie Hurley and the autobiography of Stan Anderson, the only man to captain the Big Three NE clubs.
 Both books were well received.

 Mark is keen to discuss similar projects with footballers.

 Mark has worked closely with Clive and Ralph Nicholson on the biography of Fred Spiksley, which has enjoyed major coverage at home and abroad on TV, radio and in the press.
-In May 2018, a KickStarter campaign raised the funds for the book – FLYING OVER AN OLIVE GROVE: the remarkable story of Fred Spiksley, a flawed football hero — to be turned into a documentary film and work is ongoing on this after the script was completed in early 2019.
+In May 2018, a KickStarter campaign raised the funds for the book Flying Over an Olive Grove: the remarkable story of Fred Spiksley, a flawed football hero — to be turned into a documentary film, with work ongoing after the script was completed in early 2019.

 Mark’s co-authored Images of the Miners’ Strike book, which helped raised thousands of £s for the Orgreave Truth and Justice Campaign, was highly praised by The Daily Mirror: “if you read one book on the strike then read this one.”

-Thanks to a wide knowledge of the book publishing industry, Mark has assisted many writers to find a publisher and, alternatively, self publish their work.
+Thanks to a wide knowledge of the book publishing industry, Mark has assisted many writers to find a publisher – or, alternatively, self publish their work.

 In 2016, the PFA sponsored a plaque in Bolton that honoured Kenny Davenport, who Mark – and his colleague Robert Boyling – revealed in 2013 was the scorer of the first League goal on 8 September 1888.

-To start 2019 Mark has helped produce two documentaries on food and farming:-
+In 2019, Mark helped produce two documentaries on food and farming:-